 Today, NCLR filed a lawsuit on behalf of Mary Walsh and Bev Nance, a married lesbian couple who faced discrimination from a St. Louis senior housing community.
 Read more: https://t.co/lvzFov7P2V pic.twitter.com/vr9hlNru7F— NCLR – National Center for Lesbian Rights (@NCLRights) July 25, 2018

 → Is there a gay cure for Christians?

 Country Mill Farms owner banned from city’s farmers market

-In 2017, the city of East Lansing, Michigan crafted a new policy to oust Steve Tennes, an organic apple farmer and owner of Country Mill Farms, from the local market.
+In 2017, East Lansing, Michigan crafted a new policy to oust Steve Tennes, an organic apple farmer and owner of Country Mill Farms, from the local market.
 [ADF]

-City officials targeted Steve and banned his business after a Facebook post where he stated his Catholic belief that marriage is the union of one man and one woman.
+City officials targeted Steve and banned his business after a Facebook post stating his Catholic belief that marriage is the union of one man and one woman.

 Transwoman Sara Tonin bullies an unassuming young clerk for saying “Sir”